amineElgaini/Library/README.md

 # Library Management System

 This is a web application for managing a library's book inventory and borrowing system.
 It allows users to browse books, borrow them, and return them.
-Administrators can manage books, users, and borrowing records through an admin dashboard.
+Administrators can see statistics.
+Manage books, users, and borrowing records through an admin dashboard.

 ## Technologies Used